RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/rhadmin.md

 ### Commands

-The following table describes the `rhadmin` client script commands that are used to control the AdminService.
+The following table describes the `rhadmin` client script commands used to control the AdminService.

 | **Command** | **Argument**                             | **Description**                                                                                                |
 | :---------- | :--------------------------------------- | :------------------------------------------------------------------------------------------------------------- |